erdogant/clustimage/docs/source/core_functions.rst

 .. |figP7| image:: ../figs/scatter_three.png
 .. |figP8| image:: ../figs/dendrogram_three.png

-.. table:: Scatterplot and dendrogram of the optimized number of clusters.
+.. table:: Scatterplot and dendrogram where the number of clusters is defined by the dendrogram cut-off point.
    :align: center

    +----------+----------+